 I’m pretty conflicted about computers and the Internet these days.

 On the one hand, I run an internet magazine, build websites for small businesses and local good causes alike and even get paid to help people use Facebook and Twitter.
 It’s fun too, since we all know that the web is the ultimate instant gratifier.
 Where else can you write an article or make a change to a visual design and, within minutes, hear back about it from somebody halfway around the world?
 Plus, you can use things like these free linktree alternatives to help aid you grow your online presence and get more validation!
 It’s all too easy, it’s all too quick and it’s all too cheap.

 On the other hand, I worry that I spend too much time online under the delusion that what I do there matters more than it perhaps it really does.
+As you may know, I’m one of the 330 million active Twitter users (source here for further statistics).
 Sensible people caution that the “friends” you make while staring at a screen can never be very close.
 Does the online activism I do with these friends really make the world a better place?

 Weak ties vs strong ties